akrasuski1/halb-cpu/components.md

 of backplanes you could use long female pin headers for connection (Arduino-shield-like) - though to avoid shorts you would have to remove a whole copper strip, which is too annoying to be practical.

 As for interconnecting components (register to multiplexer, etc.), I think I'll use IDC plugs.
+There will be a few "buses" with multiple components connecting to it - using IDC cable we can mount plugs even in the middle, not just at the ends.